 Water-only washing works best with curly, thick and coarse textures that tend to dry out with the use of shampoo.
 Your fine haired clients should probably stay away from this technique.
-If they are concerned with chemical consumption, you can recommend a natural shampoo that is free of parabens, sulfates and other harsh and irritating chemicals, or they could use some of the natural cleansing alternatives listed below.

 Some natural alternatives to using only water include baking soda, vinegar, herbal teas, natural oils, butter, egg yolks and yogurt.
 You can also alternate between hot and cold water to break up sebum and using a boar bristle brush on the hair before washing will distribute the natural oils in the hair which will make it easier to break up.

 This technique is not for everyone.
 Women's desire to have full, bouncy hair requires it to be squeaky clean and have the right product in it.
 If your clients love getting their hair blown out once a week, it's going to be a very long blowout if you don't shampoo the hair properly.